Vernon Hargreaves enters his second season as the linebackers coach at the University of Houston.

-Coaching staffs that included Hargreaves have advanced to bowl games in 12 of the last 15 seasons including back-to-back BCS National Championship appearances while at Miami in 2001 and 2002.
+Coaching staffs that included Hargreaves have advanced to bowl games in 13 of the last 16 seasons including back-to-back BCS National Championship appearances while at Miami in 2001 and 2002.
 Hargreaves' 2001 linebackers helped to lead a Miami defense that allowed just 9.4 points per game en route to a national title.
+Hargreaves has been on the coaching staff for the No. 2 (+2.36 - Miami, 2001) and No. 14 (+1.92 - Houston, 2013) best turnover-margins in NCAA History.

 Hargreaves' first year at the USF saw the Bulls' defense rank 17th nationally in total defense, 317.9 yards per game, 22nd in scoring defense, 20.0 points per game, and 22nd in rushing defense with 125.6 yards per game.
 The Bulls led the Big East in tackles for loss while finishing fourth in the conference in sacks.